Abbott Laboratories (ABT) Shares Down Despite Recent Market Volatility

 Insider Trading

-Ginascol John F, the EXECUTIVE VICE PRESIDENT of Abbott Laboratories, sale 11,000 shares at $112.32 during a trade that took place back on Dec 13, which means that Ginascol John F is holding 111,912 shares at $1,235,520 based on the most recent closing price.
+Karam Sammy, the SENIOR VICE PRESIDENT of Abbott Laboratories, sale 4,200 shares at $108.75 during a trade that took place back on Dec 29, which means that Karam Sammy is holding 26,462 shares at $456,750 based on the most recent closing price.

 Stock Fundamentals for ABT